spglib/spglib/doc/python-spglib.md

 The tuple format is shown as follows.
-There are three or four elements in the tuple: `cell = (lattice, positions, numbers)` or `cell = (lattice, positions, numbers, magmoms)` where `magmoms` represents collinear polarizations on atoms and is optional.
+There are three or four elements in the tuple: `cell = (lattice, positions, numbers)` or `cell = (lattice, positions, numbers, magmoms)` where `magmoms` represents magnetic moments on atoms and is optional.

 Lattice parameters `lattice` are given by a 3x3 matrix with floating point values, where {math}`\mathbf{a}, \mathbf{b}, \mathbf{c}` are